A Trusted Friend in a Complicated World

 This classic pageant was started as an effort to extend the summer tourist season at New Jersey’s Atlantic City.
 Washington, D.C. native Margaret Gorman won the first-ever Miss America “Golden Mermaid” crown (plus a cool $100) when she was just 16.
 When another teenager, 15-year-old Marian Bergeron won in 1933, the contestant age range was upped to 18-26.
 By 1944, the previous year’s Miss America, Jean Bartel, suggested that the prize become a college scholarship.

-RELATED: Can You Guess In Which Decade These Iconic Photos Were Taken?
+RELATED: Which Decade Were These Iconic Photos Taken?

 10 / 51